-Ocean Love: an interview with Katie Watson
+Ocean Love: An Interview with Marine Biologist Katie Watson

-On International Day of Women and Girls in Science I had the wonderful opportunity to catch up with Katie about all things marine biology, seagrass, scuba diving and marine conservation.
-Katie's enthusiasm is contagious and grounded perspective so refreshing, you can't help but feel inspired (#fangirl).
-I hope you enjoy this read as much as I did our chat!
+On International Day of Women and Girls in Science, I had the wonderful opportunity to catch up with Katie Watson about all things marine biology, seagrass restoration, and why the right gear is essential for a life spent by the sea.

 Can you tell me a little about yourself and what you do?